SystemsApproach/5G/arch.rst

 Once the UE and Core-CP are satisfied with each other's identity, the Core-CP informs the other components of the parameters they will need to service the UE (Step 3).
-This includes (a) instructing the Core-UP to initialize the user plane (e.g., assign an IP address to the UE and set the appropriate QCI parameter); (b) instructing the Base Station to establish an encrypted channel to the UE; and (c) giving the UE the
+This includes: (a) instructing the Core-UP to initialize the user plane (e.g., assign an IP address to the UE and set the appropriate QCI parameter); (b) instructing the Base Station to establish an encrypted channel to the UE; and (c) giving the UE the